The Iconic Suspension Bridge

 Laxman Jhula is a famous 450-foot-long suspension bridge connecting the two sides of Rishikesh.
 According to legend, Lord Laxman, the brother of Lord Ram, crossed the Ganga at this very spot using a jute rope.
 The modern bridge offers panoramic views of the holy river, temples, and surrounding hills.
 Shops, cafes, and ashrams line the nearby streets, making it a vibrant hub for tourists.

-Known For: Landmark pedestrian suspension bridge across the Ganga River, steeped in mythology.
+Known for: Landmark pedestrian suspension bridge across the Ganga River, steeped in mythology.

-Timings: Open 24 hours
+Closed on: Open 24 hours

 Restricted Items: None